shubhamshukla7794/ShubhamKShukla_Spring_MVCLabSolution/README.md

 In College fest, Students want to take registrations for a Debate event and want to keep track of student details based on the department.
 You are required to create a web application, where you will be developing CRUD(Create Read Update Delete) functionality.

-##  Working with Customer Relationship Management in the Eclipse IDE
+##  Working with College Fest in the Eclipse IDE

 ###  Prerequisites